appernetic/appernetic-hugo-project/content/post/minor-enhancements-and-fixes.md

 +++
 author = "author"
 date = "2016-03-14T07:06:27Z"
-description = "I have been working with the site preview.
-There was a case of a very sticky cache and this doesn’t work well if you immediately would want to check changes.
+description = "There was a case of a very sticky cache and this doesn’t work well if you immediately would want to check changes.
 Site preview has also been moved to its own subdomain: preview.appernetic.io, and now it is also possible to view the site preview if you are not signed in, so it is easier to share the URL and collaborate." draft = false keywords = ["Site preview", "theme", ".gitignore" ] tags = ["Apperentic Static Site Generator", "Appernetic Service", "Git"]